 Dogs are not always picky about what they chew.
 A pair of designer shoes, the living room sofa, the tv remote control… all are fair game when the chewing instinct strikes.
 So it makes sense to have some chew toys on hand for your canine companion.
 But how do you choose?

 The fact is no dog toy on earth is truly “indestructible,” but there are many toys that can last much longer than the standard 5-minute snack for aggressive chewers.
 Because that is how long typical discount store toys last – anywhere from a few minutes to an hour or two.
-And then you’re right back where you started – looking for a toy that your pup can enjoy with or without you.
+After a trip to the trash can, you’ll be right back where you started.

 The best toys are multipurpose.
 These toys satisfy the chewing instinct, but they’re also fun to play with, both with or without their humans.
 Dog toys that store treats inside provide mental stimulation while toys that bounce provide a fun game of chase.
 And if the toy floats, even better for dogs that like water.